 Welcome to the Year 3 class page.

 Mrs Witham and Mrs Buckingham are the class teachers for Orchids class.
-Mrs Farmer and Mr Easton are the teaching assistants.
-In Orchids class there are 14 boys and 11 girls.
+Mrs Farmer is the

 Please familiarise yourselves with our classroom codes before entering either of the Year 3 classrooms; it is essential that we all follow these rules throughout the school day.